sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/vector_calculus/vector_calc_change.rst

     sage: [[es[i].dot(es[j]).expr() for j in E.irange()] for i in E.irange()] [[1, 0, 0], [0, 1, 0], [0, 0, 1]]

-The orthonormal spherical frame expressed in terms of the Cartesian one:
+Via the method ``display``, we may express the orthonormal spherical frame in terms of the Cartesian one:

 ::